kyleik/OpenAQ-API-Data-Visualizer/README.md

 # OpenAQ API Data Visualizer

-A data visualizer for OpenAQ's API
+A web app that helps you see air quality data in an intuitive way using OpenAQ's API

 ## Features